oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

 ### Prerequisites

--   This lab requires completion of the **Get started** section and networking lab in the Contents menu on the left.
+-   This lab requires completion of the **Get started** section in the Contents menu on the left.

 ## Task 1: Create a Compute Instance